tang214/DevSandbox/README.md

 This repo uses Docker Compose so you should have Docker installed on your workstation before you begin.

+This project has been built and testing using Mac OSX and Debian linux systems.
+If you choose to use a different distribution you may have to make adjustments.

 ## If your workstation runs Windows

 To run the latest docker on window requires Windows 10 Professional.